Click here to view video.

-Employment of dental and ophthalmic laboratory technicians and medical appliance technicians is projected to grow 7 percent from 2012 to 2022, slower than the average for all occupations.
-As cosmetic prosthetics, such as veneers and crowns, become less expensive, there should be an increase in demand for these appliances.
+The BLS reports overall employment of dental laboratory technicians and medical appliance technicians is projected to grow 12 percent from 2020 to 2030, faster than the average for all occupations.

 Dental laboratory technicians receive their education and training with a 1-year course covering dentures, partials, cast partials, crown and bridge, porcelain fused to metal, and all the vocabulary related to the above.

 Some dental laboratory technicians learn their craft on the job.
 Becoming a fully trained technician requires an average of three to four years.